T-FIX: Text-Based Explanations with Features Interpretable to eXperts: Limitations

 As with any LLM-based system, the quality of the outputs is dependent on the input prompt. \dataset is no exception -- though we spend a significant amount of time analyzing outputs and prompt iterating, we do a finite amount of prompt iteration.
 There is a chance our benchmark could be marginally improved with additional prompt iteration.
 We hope the issue of prompt dependency diminishes with future models that are more robust and less susceptible to tiny prompt ablations.

-While our evaluation pipeline currently uses GPT-4o for scoring, it is model-agnostic by design, and we encourage future work to apply or adapt the pipeline with other LLMs to improve robustness and reduce evaluator-model entanglement.
+While our evaluation pipeline currently uses GPT-5-mini for scoring, it is model-agnostic by design, and we encourage future work to apply or adapt the pipeline with other LLMs to improve robustness and reduce evaluator-model entanglement.
 For pipeline validation, we conduct a user study where we annotate 35 examples.
 Though the annotation results on this subset suggest our pipeline is accurate, this work could have benefited from a larger and more robust annotation study.
-Future work should also involve domain experts vetting the pipeline in addition to recruited annotators.

-In addition, we only have one expert to validate the expert alignment criteria for each domain.
-Although our usage of a deep research LLM minimizes over-reliance on a single domain expert, multiple experts would have been better to create the expert criteria.
+In addition, we only have a small number of experts to validate the expert alignment criteria for each domain.
+Having additional experts would have been better to create a more robust expert criteria.
 We were constrained by the availability of domain experts.

-Our experiments focus on a set of four models and four prompting strategies, and including additional models and strategies could provide a more comprehensive set of baseline results.
-Though many other high-performing LLMs and prompting techniques exist as of September 2025, we are conscious of budget and the environmental impact of running multiple experiments using \dataset.
+Our experiments focus on a set of six models and four prompting strategies, and including additional models and strategies could provide a more comprehensive set of baseline results.
+Though many other high-performing LLMs and prompting techniques exist as of January 2026, we are conscious of budget and the environmental impact of running multiple experiments using \dataset.
+Additionally, LLMs are constantly changing, especially those that are company-owned and not open-source.
+This poses potential issues relating to the reproducibility of our baseline results as time progresses and advances are made.